Lumbridge/SCCT-Map-Manager/README.md

 ## Using it

-- Search or filter the map list. **JP's Maps** are pinned at the top.
+- Search or filter the map list.
 - **Enable map** downloads and installs a map. **Disable map** removes it from play; you can enable it again later.
 - **Download map** saves a map for later, or updates it if already enabled.
 - Check **Include editable source maps** if you want the available editor files.